TomasBalbinder/flask_project/README.md

 ### how install

-Go to [website Python](https://www.python.org/downloads/) and download and install python 3.latest acording to version operating system you have.
+Go to [website Python](https://www.python.org/downloads/) and download and install python **3.latest** acording to version operating system you have.

+Then run python and write down this command line:
 `python3 pip install flask`